Effective Tick Prevention for Dogs

 If you need to spray for ticks daily, then a tick collar can help repel ticks for you.
 Preventic®

 3-month collar is designed just for ticks and can be safely added to a monthly topical protection regimen.
-The plastic technology slowly releases the active ingredient to the hair causing the repellent effect.
-Doubling up on protection is safe, effective, and necessary in high tick areas, especially since the mild winter will make this a bad tick year.
+The plastic technology slowly releases the active ingredient to the hair, causing the repellent effect.
+Doubling up on protection is safe, effective, and necessary in high tick areas.
 Seresto™

 is another flea and tick collar and is unique in that it offers 8 months of flea and tick control.
 It offers uninterrupted protection and with the convenience of not having to remember monthly applications.